 How to Use the OKRs Module

-On Week Plan, head over to the Objectives module (formerly Goals) at the top to start writing your OKRs.
+On Week Plan, Click on the Objectives (formerly Goals) on the left menu to start writing your OKRs.

 Next, click Add objective.